sal55/langs/M5Lang/readme.md

 ## 'M5' Language

 * The new language will replace both my current 'M' statically typed, native-code compiled systems language ...
-* ... and my 'Q' dynamically types, bytecode interpreted scripting language
+* ... and my 'Q' dynamically typed, bytecode-interpreted scripting language
 * Programs can mixed strict static typing, with dynamic typing
-* They can also mix static coding style (eg. declare everything) with informal scripting style (declarations optional)
+* They can also mix static coding style (eg. declare everything) with informal scripting style (declarations optional), however this is by-function only.
 * Any program can directly from source, with no intermediate binary file), just like a scripting language
 * Any program, even using 100% dynamic typing, can be compiled into a standalone executable
 * As usual, the implementation will be a single, self-contained binary; a compiler between 0.5MB and 1.0MB